 Having a stable job is an ultimate plus when looking for your perfect dream home.
 Since you will be paying rent every month, having a steady income will be beneficial to achieving your goal.
 In some rent to own transactions you will be paying a monthly rent, and depending on your set agreement before purchasing with the seller, a percentage of your rent will actually go towards the final sale of the home.
 As a result, as you pay your monthly rent, you are building not only your credit, but also a credit towards the equity of the house itself.

-Purchasing your Dream Home Step by Step
+Learn About Buying Your Home Step by Step

 Step One: The first step is to locate the house you are wanting to buy.
 Sites such as HouseList and IRentToOwn are very useful for discovering houses already up for renting to own.
 Be warned: Some websites include a membership fee, and should be avoided.
 If you have found your dream home, and there is not an option to rent to own, consult with the seller about the possibility of writing up a specialized rent-to-own contract.
 Establishing a purchase price and a specific amount due as rent each month for the duration of the agreement.
 The lease term for renting a home for ownership is usually between one to three years, but this timeline is also negotiable.